Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

 publicly accessible git repository on GitHub (or elsewhere) you can simply clone your package from the mirror directly.

-If you are using the Git-Svn bridge, **please** delete your bridge (see instructions in the next section) before continuing.

   1. `git clone https://github.com/Bioconductor-mirror/REPO` to clone the repository to your machine.
   2. `cd REPO` to switch to the REPO directory.
   3. `bash /path/to/update_remotes.sh` to setup the git remotes.